Promote Your Business

 Connections After 5 is a monthly networking event, arranged by our host sponsors, allowing the Chamber to showcase members’ facilities.
 Members attend Business Before Hours and Business After Hours to make contacts and cultivate business relationships.

-This event is held each Fall.
+Industry Appreciation is an event held each Fall.
 Local officials, key management and employees are invited to this great event.
 This occasion is our way of saying thank you to the industries in our community for their investments.

 The Leader in Me (TLIM) is a school-wide transformational process being implemented in nearly 2,000 elementary and middle schools across the United States, Canada, and other parts of the world.
 Schools that have fully applied the TLIM process report direct and indirect impacts in three general areas: leadership skills, school culture, and academics.